cj-mills/christianjmills/_posts/2020-10-25-Barracuda-PoseNet-Tutorial-1.md

 title: Barracuda PoseNet Tutorial Pt.1
 layout: post
 toc: false
 description: This post covers how to set up a video player in Unity.
 We'll be using the video player to check the performance of the PoseNet model.
-We'll cover how to use a webcam in a future post.
 categories: [unity,tutorial]
 hide: true
 search_exclude: false